-Local jurisdictions have contracts with franchised garbage companies to provide service for collection of garbage, recycling and yard debris for residences and businesses.
+Local jurisdictions have contracts with franchised garbage companies to provide service for the collection of garbage, recycling and yard debris for residences and businesses.
 Here in Mendocino County if your garbage company provides a green cart, then the following accepted and not accepted materials apply.

-Check out our handy guide to organics here!
+Want to check out our handy guide to organics?
+Download the organics pamphlet here!

 Why recycle food scraps?

 Organic material including food, leaves, and prunings are the largest unrecycled portion of the residential waste stream.
 In fact, according to a recent Waste Characterization Study, about 31% of residential garbage is organics, including 17.3% food waste — a resource that could be used instead of landfilled.

 • All fruits and vegetables including peelings, pits, and shells